Circumcision Specialists in Kingston, PA

 What Are the Benefits of Circumcision?

-There has been medical evidence that circumcision provides the following benefits:
+There is medical evidence that circumcision provides the following benefits:

 - Lower risk of urinary tract infections